Wout Brama: Twente

 Born in Almelo, Brama began his youth team at PH Almelo before moving to FC Twente in 1999.
 After progressing through the Twente youth system, in which he was captain for both the youth team and the reserve team, he signed his first professional contract with the club in March 2005.
 Later that year, he was promoted to the first team.

 Brama made his debut in the Eredivisie in the 2005–06 season for FC Twente, which came on as a second–half substitute, in a 2–0 loss against Roda JC in the opening game of the season.
 Since making his FC Twente debut, Brama quickly established himself in the first team at a midfield position.
 Despite being sidelined for five matches, Brama finished his first season in the 2005–06 season, making 38 appearances in all competitions.

 The 2006–07 season saw Fred Rutten appointed as a new manager.
 Under Rutten, Brama found himself out of the first team, with Orlando Engelaar, Karim El Ahmadi and Otman Bakkal preferred in the starting eleven at midfield instead and played in the reserve side.
 Nevertheless, he extended his contract until 2008.
 He made his European debut on 15 July 2006 in a UEFA Intertoto Cup match, playing 90 minutes, in a 1–0 loss against Kalmar; ultimately winning 3–1 in the second leg.
 Throughout the 2006–07 season, Brama found himself in and out of the first team to fight for his first team place.
 He went on to make a total of 23 appearances in all competitions at the end of the season.

 In the 2007–08 season, Brama started the first two league matches against Excelsior and Utrecht, starting in the right–back position.
 However, he soon lost it to Niels Wellenberg.
-Brama spent the most of the season, coming on from the substitute bench.
+Brama spent most of the season, coming on from the substitute bench.
 It wasn't until on 16 February 2008 when he set up one of the goals, in a 2–1 win over Roda JC.
 Then, on 23 March 2008, he come on as a late substitute and set up a winning goal for Eljero Elia, in a 2–1 win over Ajax.
 At the end of the 2007–08 season, Brama went on to make a total of 30 appearances in all competitions.